 Blog posts: Scroll down for day by day news of our Climbing and Trekking teams.

-Nov 13 - Everybody is feeling pretty good in team 2 we have divided up into three teams.
-I’m leading team 2, Jake is leading team 3.
-Paul is up on the main with team 1 and they have just moved up to camp 2 and will stay there for the night and get a bit of rest and go for the summit tonight hopefully all goes well.
-Team 2, we have just finished our first rotation and we are back down at the basecamp lodge which is absolutely amazing.
+Nov 13 - Everybody is feeling pretty good in team.
+Paul is up on the main with team and they have just moved up to camp 2 and will stay there for the night and get a bit of rest and go for the summit tonight hopefully all goes well.
+The Team, we have just finished our first rotation and we are back down at the basecamp lodge which is absolutely amazing.
 Everybody is feeling pretty good and pretty strong.
 I am with The Pemberton family and Yann.
-Team 3 have just gone up to camp 1 today and then will come down for a rest day tomorrow.
-So far everyone else on the mountain is feeling pretty good and confident and team 2 are eager to go for the second rotation.
+The Team have just gone up to camp 1 today and then will come down for a rest day tomorrow.
+So far everyone else on the mountain is feeling pretty good and confident and the team are eager to go for the second rotation.
 People are very excited after the little bit of scrambling up to camp 1.
 The internet has been a bit hit and miss.
 Jason and Mike have gone down.
 They got a helicopter out, the Sherpas took their gear from advanced base camp.
 Ben arrived yesterday and will join team 3 and we are working to get his hear up the mountain now too.
 Hope all is well.
 Namaste.

 Nov 8 - What a beautiful setting we had today for our Puja Ceremony here at Ama Dablam basecamp.
 The local Lama came to bless us and our climbing equipment in the traditional way before a big climb.
 We gave offerings to the mountains and asked for safe passage for all on our expedition.
 We have one more day of rest and training before Team One head up the mountain.
 Wish us luck